tirimid/tirimid.net/artistic/quevish.md

 The gender of a pronoun aligns with the gender of the antecedent - although if the antecedent is a person, you should always use the gender category that they prefer, regardless of whether or not it aligns with the gender they identify with.
-There are also three number classes: single, paucal, and paucal.
+There are also three number classes: single, paucal, and plural.

 The gender classes are defined like this: